RubenDillon/tanzu/tap7/readme.md

  	Another Java application

-	Use the VSCode to create this example from the Application Accelerator and push to gitlab
+	Use the VSCode to create this example from the Application Accelerator and push to gitlab.

+	Then you could use VS Code or run it from terminal using the following command

 	    tanzu apps workload create java-server-side-ui \
             --git-repo https://gitlab.latamteam.name/root/tap-gitops \